Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 It is seldom a 'killer'

-Most people will have mild symptoms (cough, high temperature) and will recover, the UK's top doctor says.
+Most people will have mild symptoms (dry cough, high temperature) and will recover, the UK's top doctor says.

-However, the virus is making some people seriously ill (pneumonia, breathing problems) and killing a small number (severe lung issues) in China.
+However, the virus is making some people seriously ill (pneumonia, breathing problems) and killing a small number (severe lung issues) - around 1%.

-Remember that flu, which circulates every winter, kills people too - an average of 600 people die from complications of flu in the UK every year.
+Remember that seasonal flu, which circulates every winter, kills people too - an average of 600 people die from complications of flu in the UK every year and hundreds of thousands of people around the world.

-He recommends good personal hygiene to protect against flu and coronavirus.
+Prof Ball, from Nottingham University, recommends good personal and hand hygiene to protect against flu and coronavirus.

-Scientists still don't know exactly how the new virus is spread.
+Scientists still don't know exactly how the new virus is spread but it does seem to be very infectious.

-"Tin, tiny droplets from coughs and breathing are most likely," Prof Ball says, so quarantining or isolating those returning from Wuhan is going to lower that risk even further.
+"Tiny droplets from coughs and breathing are most likely," Prof Ball says, so advising people with mild symptoms to self-isolate for seven days is lowering that risk even further.

 Getting a flu vaccine at the moment is still advised by UK health officials.